Ewall24/CryptoClustering/README.md

         The best value for K according to the elbow curve above is 4.

         Does it differ from the best k value found using the original data?
-        Yes, the best value for K does differ in this instance.
+        The elbow curve suggests that the optimal value for k is around 4, due to this being where inertia starts to decrease at a slower rate.

   Cluster Cryptocurrencies with K-means Using the PCA Data